Octavius-Dante/Nova-Proxima/CAPM_BASIC/README.md

 </br>
 </br>

-## Commands involved in General activities :
+## Commands involved in general & app deployment activities :

 1. Logging In
 2. Checking the available buildpacks in the cloud environment